Homie-Ai-project/homie_orchestrator/docs/development.md

 # Development Guide

-This guide covers setting up a development environment for the Homei Orchestrator project.
+This guide covers setting up a development environment for the Homie Orchestrator project.

 ## Prerequisites